Ozshurki/Covid-19-Maintenance/README.md

 Server side:

-  Open server file and then run the commands:
+  Open server folder and then run the commands:

     cd djangoProject